Hammad Azhar: Awards and recognition

 In 2020, the World Economic Forum (WEF) named Hammad Azhar, then Minister for Economic Affairs, as one of its Young Global Leaders from South Asia.
 According to a press release, the WEF identifies the world's most promising leaders under the age of 40 who are driving innovation for positive change across civil society, arts, culture, government and business.
 Azhar had been named alongside 114 young global leaders.

+Writings

+Hammad Azhar has written English-language articles and columns, including for The News International.